BJL156/ARM-Assembler/README.md

 [![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20WSL-lightgrey.svg)](https://www.linux.org/)
 [![Architecture](https://img.shields.io/badge/target-AArch64-red.svg)](https://developer.arm.com/Architectures/AArch64)

-A simple AArch64 assembler written entirely in C from scratch.
-It converts ARM source code into an ELF64 binary that can be run using an emulator such as QEMU or native on real hardware.
+A small AArch64 assembler written entirely from scratch in C. It translates AArch64 source code into a Linux ELF64 binary that can be run on real hardware or through emulators such as QEMU.

 ## Build
 > [!NOTE]